pelithne/AKS_Baseline_Deepdive/03-Deploy-infrastructure.md

 ### 3.1.9 Validate Ingress Connection.
-Open your web browser and access your domain: **STUDENT NAME.akssecurity.se** you should see a similar output as to the one below.
+Open your web browser and access your domain: **https://YOUR-STUDENT-NAME.akssecurity.se** you should see a similar output as to the one below.

 ![Screenshot](/images/splashscreen.jpg)